HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 - Install Mac OS X Tiger using normal procedure.

-- Boot again into Mac OS X Tiger Installer to copy the [custom kernel](Custom%20Kernel/mach_kernel) to the newly installed Mac OS X Tiger using the following command: `sudo cp /Volumes/Mac\ OS\ X\ Install\ Disc\ 1/mach_kernel /Volumes/Tiger/mach_kernel` **You will not be able to boot into Mac OS X Tiger if you don't use a custom kernel.**

 #### Update

 The [custom kernel](Custom%20Kernel/mach_kernel) needs to be replaced in the root volume after each update before restarting.